Saint-Evroult-Notre-Dame-du-Bois

 Saint-Evroult-Notre-Dame-du-Bois (/fr/) is a commune in the Orne department in north-western France.
 The commune has the longest name of all the communes within the Orne department.

 Geography

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

 The commune contains the source of the river Charentonne.
+In addition The Touquettes river flows through the commune, along with three streams the Ruisseau de Corru, Ruisseau des Vaux and Ruisseau de Brequigny.